Sayedelmahdy/Egypt-grocers-catering/README.md

 ### Support

-If you encounter any issues while using the Egyptian Catering Store Program or have any questions, please contact our support team at [insert contact information].
+If you encounter any issues while using the Egyptian Catering Store Program or have any questions, please contact me.